chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

 where $numprocs can be the number of physical cores on your machine.

 .. warning::
-  The lethe test suites requires that deal.II be configured with p4est 2.3.6, otherwise the test which include restart files will fail.
+  The lethe test suites requires that deal.II be configured with p4est 2.3.6, otherwise the test that include restart files will fail.

 .. _install-deal.II-manually: